 - In a bowl, mix together the peanut butter and 1 cup of the stew liquid until smooth and then stir it into the stew.
 Simmer for another 10 minutes or so until the stew has thickened.

-- Adjust seasoning and serve with white rice and some sautéed bagoong alamang on the side.
+- Adjust seasoning and serve with white rice and some sauteed bagoong alamang on the side.

-Kare-Kare Variations
+Kare-Kare Notes and Variations

 - Other meat can be added to the stew to “beef” it up a bit.
 Add beef stew meat, beef or pork shanks or ox tripe.
 You can even use chicken pieces for a lighter version.
 If you do, cut down the time in Step 1 to about 30 minutes.

-- Add 1 tablespoon of shrimp paste (bagoong alamang) to the sautéing onions.
+- Add 1 tablespoon of shrimp paste (bagoong alamang) to the sauteing onions.

 - Kare-kare often has a reddish color from annatto seeds.
-You can either use atsuete oil as your sautéing oil, or you can make atsuete water.
+You can either use atsuete oil as your sauteing oil, or you can make atsuete water.
 Soak 1 tablespoon annatto seeds in 1/2 cup hot water for 30 minutes.
 Pulse in a blender and strain the atsuete water through a sieve into the simmering stew.

 - The type of beans traditionally used in the Philippines are called sitaw.
 Regular green beans are fine.
 If you can’t find Asian eggplant, use 1 medium Italian eggplant, cut into cubes.
 Other vegetables can be added to the stew too: cabbage, banana hearts, bok choy (pechay).